2022/23 Full-time Undergraduate course

 For further information on the entry requirements for this course please contact the administrator as listed in Contact details.

-Overall Irish Leaving Certificate Higher Grades H3,H3,H3,H3,H3 to include English, Maths, Physics (Physics with Chemistry acceptable), plus one of Biology or Chemistry.
+Grades H3,H3,H3,H3,H3 to include English Language, Maths, Physics (Physics with Chemistry acceptable), plus one of Biology or Chemistry.

 Pass with an overall mark of 65%, including 65% in each level 3 module to include physics and one of biology or chemistry.
 NICATs maths (25 credits) or maths 1 & 2 or GCSE grade C maths.

-GCSE Profile to include English Language and Mathematics at grade C/4.
-Plus GCSE Physics grade C/4 and one of Biology or Chemistry grade C/4 or GCSE Double Award Science grade BB/66.
+Plus GCSE Physics grade C/4 and either GCSE Biology or GCSE Chemistry grade C/4, or GCSE Double Award Science grade BB/66.

 English language requirements for international applicants